An angiogram is an imaging test that uses X-rays to look at your blood vessels. It's done to check for conditions such as:

 - A blood clot within a blood vessel or blockage of a blood vessel

-Other conditions that may be found by include tumors, or bleeding.
-Angiography may be used to deliver medicine directly into tissue or an organ.
+Other conditions that may be found include tumors and bleeding.
+Angiography may be used to send medicine directly into tissue or an organ.
 This might include clotting medicine to the site of bleeding or cancer medicine into a tumor.

-Your healthcare provider may have other reasons to recommend an abdominal angiogram.
+Your healthcare provider may have other reasons to advise an abdominal angiogram.

 You may want to ask your healthcare provider about the amount of radiation used during the test.
 Also ask about the risks as they apply to you.

 Consider writing down all X-rays you get, including past scans and X-rays for other health reasons.
 Show this list to your provider.
 The risks of radiation exposure may be tied to the number of X-rays you have and the X-ray treatments you have over time.